bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:44 AM CT, April 18</p>
+<p class="updated_time"> Latest data: 03:09 AM CT, April 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 62°, which is 20° *colder* than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

-- 61°
+- 60°
-- Rain
+- Light Rain
 - 96% humidity
-- 6 mph wind
+- 8 mph wind
-- 100% cloud cover
+- 90% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 0.18 inches of rain in the past 24 hours
+- 0.19 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>